okfn/opendatasurvey/docs/site-admins/index.md

 ### reviewers

 List of reviewer emails separated by commas.
+Be aware that the emails need to be either a gmail account or the email that matches the facebook user the reviewer will use to login.

 ### datasets